Greytown, New Zealand: Image and architecture

+One of the Victorian-style buildings on Main Street is The White Swan Hotel.
+This building was originally constructed in 1905 as a railways administration block in Woburn, Lower Hutt.
+In 2002, it was cut into six sections, transported over the Remutaka Hill road, re-assembled and renovated to become a hotel, restaurant and bar.

 Transport

-The town is linked to Wellington and Masterton by train and New Zealand State Highway 2, the latter via a scenic mountain route peaking at the Remutaka summit.
+The town is linked to Wellington and Masterton by New Zealand State Highway 2, a scenic mountain route peaking at the Remutaka summit.

+The town was previously linked to Wellington and Masterton by a branch rail line.

-In the 1870s, when the Public Works Department announced plans that the Wairarapa Line railway between Featherston and Masterton was not going to pass through Greytown, local protests were successful in attaining approval for a branch line from the Wairarapa Line at Woodside, which opened on 14 May 1880.
-For a few months Greytown was the terminus of the Wairarapa Line before the extension from Woodside to Masterton opened, but once it was relegated to branch line status it was one of the quietest railway lines in the country.
-It closed on 24 December 1953, and at the time of closure its revenue was only a tenth of its operating costs.
+In the 1870s, when the Public Works Department announced that the Wairarapa Line railway between Featherston and Masterton was not going to pass through Greytown, local protests were successful in attaining approval for a branch line from the Wairarapa Line at Woodside, which opened on 14 May 1880.
+For a few months Greytown was the terminus of the Wairarapa Line, but once the extension from Woodside to Masterton opened on 1 November 1880, the branch was one of the quietest railway lines in the country.

+The branch line closed on 24 December 1953, and at the time of closure its revenue was only a tenth of its operating costs.
 Greytown passengers are now serviced by Woodside Railway Station on the Wairarapa Line.